hphelion/documentation/hpcloudconsole.md

 * Groups - When you create a domain, two default groups are created: Users and Domain Administrators.
 Domain Administrators can add individuals to a group and create new groups, which may contain multiple users.

 * Roles - A role is a user or group  capability within a  service that determines access rights.
 Roles include  Compute Admin, Network Admin, Object Storage Admin, and others.
 Domain owners can  assign roles to individuals or groups.
 A role may be associated with multiple users and multiple groups.

+###Monitoring### {#Monitoring}

+Use HP Cloud Monitoring to ascertain system health and track resource metrics.
+HP Cloud Monitoring provides:

+* Message subscription to the latest system information
+* Alarms that send notifications when a threshold has been passed
+* Metric posts that send metrics to HP Monitoring
+* Metric queries that query all the metrics HP Monitoring collects and receives.

 ##For further information## {#Forfurtherinformation}